betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 The *recommended* browser is either the browser that supports the *most* features or is the one recommended by the vendor.

-### Test Meeting

-A test meeting is a useful way for you to test your particular setup to ensure it works, at a basic level, with the software and service.
-You may not be able to test *all* features but you should be able to test basic audio and video support.

 ### Breakout Rooms